Cheetah-licious Christmas: Singles

 "Cheetah-licious Christmas" was the first single from the album, released on November 1, 2005, along with a music video that showcases the members performing the song inside of a snow globe dressed in winter clothing.
 It was performed on their Cheetah-licious Christmas Tour and was added to the set list of The Party's Just Begun Tour during the holiday season.

-"Five More Days 'til Christmas" was promotional single, released exclusively on Radio Disney on December 12, 2005.
+"Five More Days 'til Christmas" was released exclusively on Radio Disney on December 12, 2005.
 It was performed on their Cheetah-licious Christmas Tour.